cybercongress/go-cyber/docs/run_validator.md

-# Join Cyberd devnet as a Validator
+# Join Cyberd testnet as a Validator

 **Note** The current active testnet is `euler-5` (substitute <testnet_chain_id> with that value, do not forget to remove the `<` and the `>` symbols).